Too much serotonin is linked to a long list of symptoms and some mental health conditions, but a high serotonin level can be counteracted naturally.

 Other Causes of Too Much Serotonin

-While serotonin-boosting drugs are the most common cause of high serotonin levels, they aren’t the only one.
+While serotonin-boosting drugs are the most common cause of high serotonin levels, they aren’t the only ones.

-A high serotonin level can also be caused by your diet and even your genes.
+A high serotonin level can also be caused by your genes or one specific underlying health condition.

 Methylation is a biochemical process that moves a methyl group (one carbon and three hydrogen molecules) from one substance to another.

 This process is required for numerous vital functions that occur in the body, including the formation of neurotransmitters.
 (11)